demisto/content-docs/docs/tutorials/tut-design.md

  - **First Fetch** (parameter name must be: *first_fetch*): when customers configure the integration for the first time, they are usually interested to retrieve incidents that happened in the past.
 This common setting is used to specify how long back in time they want to go to retrieve incidents the first time.
 You can check the [HelloWorld](https://github.com/demisto/content/blob/master/Packs/HelloWorld/Integrations/HelloWorld/HelloWorld.py) integration implementation code for more details.

 If the API you are integrating with also supports a query interface using free-form text (i.e. a specific query language implemented in the product), you can also add another parameter (usually called **query**) that will give the users more freedom to generate incidents in XSOAR based on a specific query: this gives more freedom to the users and supports more advanced use cases for your integration.
+Note that the convention is that the query parameter overrides other parameters such as severity and type since we assume that an advanced user uses the query and he knows what he's doing.

 There are additional required parameters for integrations that fetch incidents: you don't need to handle  them in your code, just make sure they are correctly defined in your integration yml file.
 The updated list is [here](https://github.com/demisto/demisto-sdk/blob/f407ffe9d632c45acce0ce0587efbf8ae89d6db8/demisto_sdk/commands/common/constants.py#L942).